MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/Moving_to_Docker_Compose.md

       - "Variable2=Value2"
 ```

+The environment variable `TZ` allows to define the time zone, eg `- "TZ=Europe/Zurich"`.
+Different options for the time zone can be found with linux command `tzselect`.

 The attribute `depends_on` allows to define dependencies between containers
 The option `restart: always` allows to restart a container in case it crashes.
 This is also useful if a related container is not available at the first start.
 The option `init: true` corresponds to `--init` option of `docker run`.